Olga Krause: Personal life

-Despite being gay, following an unexpected breakup, she hastily married a man only to break up with him three days later.
+Despite being lesbian, following an unexpected breakup, she hastily married a man only to break up with him three days later.
 After finding the identification card that a male soldier had lost, she forged her own photograph onto it, used the man's identification and married her girlfriend.

 After she came out on television, she was pushed out of her job and relocated to Kharkiv, Ukraine.